 Skipping class is considered an unexcused absence.
 Any class work missed while skipping class is required to be made up, and the student will receive a zero (0) for the missed assignments.
 A student who skips multiple classes will receive a Friday Night School.
-Additionally, further instances will result in disciplinary actions deemed appropriate by school administration, up to and including, exclusion or expulsion from Bishop Chatard High School.
+Additionally, students who are caught skipping a second time (and each additional violation) will receive an in-school suspension (ISS).